simonhurault/aspirateur-robot/Motors/readme.md

 # Motors

-This is a library for controling 2 DC motors for robot.
+This is a library for controling 2 DC motors to move a robot.

 ```cpp
 motors.move(1,105); //make the motors go forward at 105 speed